Highland Clearances: Resistance

 It has frequently been asserted that Gaels reacted to the Clearances with apathy and a near-total absence of active resistance from the crofting population.
 However, upon closer examination this view is at best an oversimplification.
 While troops intervened on at least 10 occasions, Richards notes that not a single death has been directly attributed to the physical act of the clearances themselves.
 Michael Lynch suggests that there were more than 50 major acts of resistance to clearance.
 Even before the Crofters' War of the 1880s, Gaelic communities had staved off or even averted removals by accosting law enforcement officials and destroying eviction notices, such as in Coigach, Ross-shire, 1852–3.
 Women took the front line in opposing the authorities, with their male relatives backing them up.
 Lowland shepherds imported to work the new sheep farms were subject to intimidating letters and maiming or theft of the sheep.
 More than 1,500 sheep were stolen on the Sutherland estate in a single year in the early 19th century.
-Many forms of resistance were practiced under the table, such as poaching.
+Many forms of resistance were practised under the table, such as poaching.
 After the introduction of watermills at Milton Farm, South Uist, in the early nineteenth century, the tenants continued to hand-grind their grain with querns.
 As this was considered undesirable, the landlord had the querns broken; similar episodes were recorded in Skye and Tiree.
-After the Disruption of 1843, many Gaelic-speaking areas deserted the Church of Scotland in favour of the Presbyterian Free Church, which refused to take money from landlords and was often overtly critical of them.
+After the Disruption of 1843, many Gaelic-speaking areas deserted the Church of Scotland in favour of the Free Church, which refused to take money from landlords and was often overtly critical of them.

 Richards describes three attempts at large-scale resistance before the Crofters' War: the Year of the Sheep, protests against Patrick Sellar's clearance of Strathnaver in 1812–4, and the "Dudgeonite agitation" in Easter Ross in 1819–20, sparked by a local tacksman's organization of an emigration fund.

-Crofters' Act
+Crofters' Holdings (Scotland) Act 1886

-The Highland Land League eventually achieved land reform in the enactment of the Crofters' Holdings (Scotland) Act 1886, but these could not bring economic viability and came too late, at a time when the land was already suffering from depopulation.
-However, the Crofters' Act put an end to the Clearances by granting security of tenure to crofters.
+The Highland Land League eventually achieved land reform in the enactment of the Crofters' Holdings (Scotland) Act 1886 (49 & 50 Vict. c.
+29), but these could not bring economic viability and came too late, at a time when the land was already suffering from depopulation.
+However, the Crofters' Holdings (Scotland) Act 1886 put an end to the Clearances by granting security of tenure to crofters.

 However, the Crofters' Act did not grant security of tenure to cottars or break up large estates.
 As a result, the Scottish Highlands continues to have the most unequal distributions of land in Europe, with more than half of Scotland owned by fewer than 500 people.
 Land struggles occurred after the First and Second World Wars as returning servicemen could not get crofts.